sudokim/CIKM2020-S3Rec/reproduce/README.md

 ```
 ## Note

-There is a minor bug in the old version codes, which is that we did not set random seed for all random methods.
+There is a minor bug in the old version codes, which is that we did not set the random seed for all random methods.
  We are very sorry for this error.
-And we deleted pre-trained model considering the disk space.
+And we deleted pre-trained models considering the disk space.
 So we re-run the code and get new results, which could be
 considered as reproduced the results in the paper.

 When you fine-tune the model, please check the log information.
 If it is
 ```
 ckp_file Not Found!
-The Model is same as SASRec.
+The Model is the same as SASRec.
 ```
 then you actually run the SASRec and the model's parameters are initialized randomly.
-Otherwise you would see
+Otherwise, you would see
 ```
 Load Checkpoint From ckp_path!
 ```